redwoodjs/redwood/docs/docs/assets-and-files.md

 ## Custom fonts
-There's many different ways to peel this potato - it's all a search away - but if you're using the CSS `@font-face` rule, we have a quick tip for you:
+There are many different ways to peel this potato – it's all a search away – but if you're using the CSS `@font-face` rule, we have a quick tip for you:

 1. Place your fonts in the public folder, so it gets carried across
 2. In your CSS, use relative paths to point to the font file, for example: